Built Up An Historical Perspective on the Contemporary Principles and Practices of Real Estate Development

 "We shape our built environment, and it then shapes us.
 Shaping our built environment is the work of real estate developers.
 Great spaces are not defined by ordinary folk.
 Patrice Derrington tells many vivid tales as she helps us understand our cities and ourselves.
 This is the rare book that is both deeply incisive and great fun." –Larry Summers, President Emeritus, Harvard University

-"Twenty-first century real estate development often devolves into a painful clash of wills between entrepreneurs and the public realm.
-In her magnum opus, Built Up, Patrice Derrington gives this vital sector a history, starting with the ancient Greeks and proceeding in depth through the origins of speculative development in 17th century England.
+"Twenty-first-century real estate development often devolves into a painful clash of wills between entrepreneurs and the public realm.
+In her magnum opus, Built Up, Patrice Derrington gives this vital sector a history, starting with the ancient Greeks and proceeding in depth through the origins of speculative development in seventeenth-century England.
 Even in distant times, real estate developers were colorful characters.
 With this sure to be influential text, current land use struggles are reframed and alternatives for re-imagining them posited.
 Derrington shows us how the practice of real estate in the past can point to new approaches going forward." –Mary Ann Tighe, CEO, NY Tri-State Region CBRE